baymlab/HMSphages/docs/labprotocols/protocol_05-directplating.md

 1. ➕ Add 250 µL of each filter-sterilized sample to their corresponding tubes.
 1. 🌪 Gently vortex the tube.
 1. ⏳ Let the tubes sit on the bench top undisturbed for 10 minutes to allow phage adsorption.
-1. ➕ Using a sterile serological pipette, gently add 4 mL molten top agar supplemented with Glucose and CaCl<sub>2</sub> to a single tube.
+1. ➕ Using a sterile serological pipette, gently add 4 mL molten top agar to a single tube.
 1. 🌪 Put the lid back on the tube and _very gently_ vortex.
 1. 🧪 Immediately pour the contents of the tube on the corresponding plate. _Be sure to avoid air bubbles, as they can look like plaques on plates._
 > If you wait too long at this step, the agar may start to solidify in the tube.
 You don't need to rush, but don't let the tube sit for too long.